 - (a) Transparency refers to the use of clear, non-mirrored glass windows, doors, and other architectural elements that are fundamentally see-through.
-Frosted, heavily tinted, and other semi-opaque glass materials do not satisfy transparency zone requirements. - (b) At least 70% of public facing façade surface area between 3 and 8 vertical feet from grade shall be transparent.
+Frosted, heavily tinted, and other semi-opaque glass materials do not satisfy transparency zone requirements. - (b) Within the Corridor Aesthetic Zone, At least 70% of public facing façade surface area between 3 and 8 vertical feet from grade shall be transparent.
 Primary pedestrian-oriented entry is required.